Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 ### Making your buttons

 Let's start by emulating the ideas in Bootstrap, Foundation, and Material.
-Really these are part of a larger language of what people consider "buttons".
+These are part of a larger language of what people consider "buttons".

 Start with this Repl.